d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperopt-intro.md

 ```

+We will mostly be interested in asynchronous methods in this chapter, for which
+`searcher.sample_configuration` is called whenever some resource for training
+becomes available, and the `searcher.update` callback is invoked whenever an
+evaluation produces a new metric value.

 ### Scheduler

+MS: `update` needs to be able to return something?!

 Everytime resources become available, our optimizer needs to decide how and when it will evaluate this configuration.
 As we are going to see in the next sections, this scheduling decision becomes more important for algorithms that parallelize the evaluation of configurations across a set of workers or adapt the resources of the evaluation.